DMAN: Environmental

 Reduced emissions since the Target Startup Approval Times (TSAT) from a DMAN calculation results in reduced queuing at the holding point at the runway.
 Aircraft can therefore reduce their overall taxi time from their gate/stand to their actual take off from the runway and minimise their fuel emissions.

 Predictability

 DMAN adds predictability to the departure flow resulting in optimised resource management for ground handling, airline operators etc. The DMAN builds upon the EUROCONTROL A-CDM process and is an enabler for improving the quality of the information shared by the stakeholders at the airport.
 By creating a stable departure sequence the different operators can plan their work more efficiently.

 Reactivity

 DMAN enables an improved reactivity of unforeseen events and can therefore reduce the negative impact of such an event (e.g. instantaneous runway closure due to suspected debris, weather changes etc.).
-By constantly monitoring and distributing information the DMAN can support the ATC in an airport to make a new plan based on the current situation and quickly distribute the information to the different operators and stakeholders at the airport.
+By constantly monitoring and distributing information the DMAN can support the air traffic control (ATC) in an airport to make a new plan based on the current situation and quickly distribute the information to the different operators and stakeholders at the airport.